-2.2 Real Time Release Testing
+2.2 Real Time Release Testing (RTRT)

-ate of proval Questions Answers 1 April 2009 How is batch release affected by employing real time release testing?
-Batch release is the final decision to release the product to the market regardless whether RTR testing or end product testing is employed.
+nte of proval Questions Answers 1 Oct.
+2024 How is batch release affected by employing RTRT?
+Batch release is the final decision to release the product to the market regardless of whether RTRT or end product testing is employed.
 End product testing involves performance of specific analytical procedures on a defined sample size of the final product after completion of all processing for a given batch of that product.
-Results of real time release testing are handled in the same manner as end product testing results in the batch release decision.
-Batch release involves an independent review of batch conformance to predefined criteria through review of testing results and manufacturing records together with appropriate GMP compliance and quality system, regardless of which approach is used.
-2 April 2009 Does real time release testing mean elimination of end product testing?
-Real time release testing does not necessarily eliminate all end product testing.
-For example, an applicant may propose RTR testing for some attributes only or not all.
-If all CQAs (relevant for real time release testing) are assured by in-process monitoring of parameters and/or testing of materials, then end product testing might not be needed for batch release.
+Results of RTRT are handled in the same manner as end product testing results in the batch release decision.
+Batch release involves an independent review of batch conformance to predefined criteria through the review of testing results and manufacturing records, together with an effective quality system that ensures GMP compliance, regardless of which approach is used.
+2 Apr.
+2009 Does RTRT mean elimination of end product testing?
+RTRT does not necessarily eliminate all end product testing.
+For example, an applicant may propose RTRT for some attributes only or not all.
+If all CQAs (relevant for RTRT) are assured by in-process monitoring of parameters and/or testing of materials, then end product testing might not be needed for batch release.
 Some product testing will be expected for certain regulatory processes such as stability studies or regional requirements.
-3 April 2009 Is a product specification still necessary in the case of RTR testing?
+3 Apr.
+2009 Is a product specification still necessary in the case of RTRT?
 Yes, product specifications [see ICH Q6A and Q6B] still need to be established and met, when tested.
-4 April 2009 When using RTR testing, is there a need for stability test methods?
-Even where RTR testing is applied, a stability monitoring protocol that uses stability indicating methods is required for all products regardless of the means of release testing. [see ICH Q1A and ICH Q5C].
-5 April 2009 What is the relationship between Control Strategy and RTR testing?
-RTR testing, if utilized, is an element of the Control Strategy in which tests and/or monitoring can be performed as in process testing (in-line, on-line, at-line) rather than tested on the end product.
+4 Oct.
+2024 When using RTRT, is there a need for stability test methods?
+Even where RTRT is applied, a stability monitoring protocol that uses stability-indicating methods is required for all products regardless of the means of release testing. [see ICH Q1A and ICH Q5C].
+5 Oct.
+2024 What is the relationship between Control Strategy and RTRT?
+RTRT, if utilized, is an element of the Control Strategy and may enables appropriate in-process testing (in-line, on-line, at-line) of quality attributes rather than testing on the end product.
+This use of RTRT recognises that under specific circumstances an appropriate combination of process controls (critical process parameters) together with pre-defined material attributes may provide greater assurance of product quality than end product testing and as such be an integral part of the control strategy.